zorowangtt/phdthesis/source/12_chapter4_hp36_nonbonded.md

 The linear regression analysis with a scatter plot between the values of inter-residue thermal conductivity ($\lambda_{\alpha,\beta}$) between hydrogen bonded residue pairs and their hydrogen bond occurrence probability (_P_~HB~) during the MD simulations ([@fig:hb_all_ii4]a) yielded a Pearson correlation coefficient of $r$ = 0.51 (> 0.3) and a **_p_-value of 0.007 ($\ll$ 0.05), indicating a positive correlation between them.

 In an $\alpha$-helical protein, two types of hydrogen bonds are recognized:
-The first type, known as central hydrogen bonds stabilize the helical structure with hydrogen bonds between the carbonyl oxygen (O) of residue i and the amino group (N-H) of residue i+4.
+The first type, known as central hydrogen bonds stabilize the helical structure with hydrogen bonds between the carbonyl oxygen (O) of residue $\alpha$ and the amino group (N-H) of residue $\alpha$+4.
 The second type occurs either as a sidechain-sidechain or sidechain-mainchain hydrogen bond.
 Miño et al. reported that the heat diffusion along the $\alpha$-helical polypeptide chain containing both types of hydrogen bonds is two times faster than those containing only the first type of hydrogen bonds, highlighting the important role of the second type of hydrogen bonds in proteins.[@mino2014]
-To investigate the role of the first type of hydrogen bond in the heat transport in HP36, we selected the values of inter-residue thermal conductivity for 32 residue pairs between residue i and i+4 (n=1, 2, ..., 32).
+To investigate the role of the first type of hydrogen bond in the heat transport in HP36, we selected the values of inter-residue thermal conductivity for 32 residue pairs between residue $\alpha$ and $\alpha$+4 (n=1, 2, ..., 32).
 [@fig:hb_all_ii4]b.
 The NMR structure of HP36 (PDB: 1VII) contains three alpha-helices, H1 (residues 4-8), H2 (residues 15-18), and H3 (residues 23-32).
-We also observed transient formation of hydrogen bonds between (i, i+4) residue pairs during MD simulations, in addition to those found in the NMR structure.
+We also observed transient formation of hydrogen bonds between ($\alpha$, $i+4$) residue pairs during MD simulations, in addition to those found in the NMR structure.
 Thereby, 19 members of these hydrogen bonds are shown in @tbl:c_hb, among which 13 of the $\alpha$-helical hydrogen bonds were selected for the linear regression analysis ([@fig:hb_all_ii4]b).
 In the previous study,[@mino2014] the heat diffusion along the $\alpha$-helical chain with both types of hydrogen bonds is twice faster than those with only the first type of hydrogen bonds, indicating the important role of the second type of hydrogen bonds in proteins.
-To investigate the role of the first type of hydrogen bond in heat transport in HP36, we found that almost all hydrogen bonds between pairs of residue (i, i+4) were of the first type with only one exception between the mainchain of 16SER and the sidechain of 20SAN.
+To investigate the role of the first type of hydrogen bond in heat transport in HP36, we found that almost all hydrogen bonds between pairs of residue ($\alpha$, $\alpha$+4) were of the first type with only one exception between the mainchain of 16SER and the sidechain of 20ASN.

 | acceptor residue number | acceptor atom | donorH residue number | donorH atom | donor atom | _P_~HB~ | acceptor type | donor type | averaged distance |
 | :---------------------- | :------------ | :-------------------- | :---------- | :--------- | :------ | :------------ | :--------- | :---------------- |